F-1 and J-1 Travel

 - A valid visa stamp (see exceptions in the visa section).

 - A valid passport (see the Department of State's Web site for exceptions).

 Additionally, students returning to the U.S. after filing for or obtaining post-completion optional practical training employment authorization should be prepared to present evidence of their OPT and a job offer letter.

 Dependents wishing to return to the U.S. in F-2 or J-2 status must comply with the same conditions including a travel signature on their own I-20 or DS-2019.

-Students and scholars in F-1 or J-1 status should visit the CIP to obtain a travel endorsement on Form I-20 or Form DS-2019 approximately two weeks before any planned travel abroad.
+Students and scholars in F-1 or J-1 status should visit International Programs at the College of Extended Education & Global Engagement to obtain a travel endorsement on Form I-20 or Form DS-2019 approximately two weeks before any planned travel abroad.
 When applying for a travel endorsement, you must submit all of the following:

 - Your current Form I-20 or Form DS-2019 (and forms of any traveling family members)

 - Valid passport (and passports of any traveling family members)

 Travel to Canada or Mexico

 "Automatic visa revalidation" allows certain nonimmigrants to travel to Canada or Mexico (and in some instances, adjacent islands other than Cuba) and return to the U.S. in their most recent status using an expired or previous classification visa stamp.
 You may be eligible to use this program if you comply with the following: